ejbelt/scardot/CONTRIBUTING.md

 # Contributors guidelines

-This document summarizes the most important points for people interested in contributing to Godot, especially via bug reports or pull requests.
+This document summarizes the most important points for people interested in contributing to scardot, especially via bug reports or pull requests.

-The Godot documentation has a dedicated [Contributing section](https://docs.godotengine.org/en/latest/contributing/how_to_contribute.html) which details these points and more, and is a recommended read.
+The scardot documentation has a dedicated [Contributing section](https://docs.godotengine.org/en/latest/contributing/how_to_contribute.html) which details these points and more, and is a recommended read.

 ## Table of contents